Erlemar/Erlemar.github.io/README.md

 ### DonorsChoose.org Application Screening

 DonorsChoose.org empowers public school teachers from across the country to request much-needed materials and experiences for their students.
 DonorsChoose.org receives hundreds of thousands of project proposals each year for classroom projects in need of funding.
 This is a competition on Kaggle where people can create a machine learning model to help this fund with auto-approving of applications.
 Prizes are given to the authors with the most upvoted kernels.
 Here is my [kernel](https://www.kaggle.com/artgor/eda-feature-engineering-and-xgb-lgb) with extensive EDA, feature engineering and building models.
-This kernel got 2nd place by the number of votes and I wone Google Pixelbook for it!
+This kernel got 2nd place by the number of votes and I won Google Pixelbook for it!

 ### Avito Demand Prediction Challenge